-- (6) Proceedings for an offence under this Article shall not be instituted except by or with the consent of the Attorney General. - (7) In this Article - - (a) "management agreement" in relation to a ship means an agreement, other than a charter-party or a contract of employment, under which the ship is managed, either wholly or in part, by a person other than the owner, whether on behalf of the owner or on behalf of some other person; and - (b) a reference to responsibilities being assumed by a person under the terms of a charter-party or management agreement is a reference to their being so assumed by him, whether or not he has entered into a further charter-party or management agreement providing for them to be assumed by some other person.
+- (6) Proceedings for an offence under this Article shall not be instituted except by or with the consent of the Attorney General. - (7) In this Article - (a) "management agreement" in relation to a ship means an agreement, other than a charter-party or a contract of employment, under which the ship is managed, either wholly or in part, by a person other than the owner, whether on behalf of the owner or on behalf of some other person; and - (b) a reference to responsibilities being assumed by a person under the terms of a charter-party or management agreement is a reference to their being so assumed by him or her, whether or not he or she has entered into a further charter-party or management agreement providing for them to be assumed by some other person.

-Use of unsafe lighters etc.
+62 Use of unsafe lighters etc.

-(1) A person who uses or causes or permits to be used in navigation a lighter, barge or similar vessel when, because of - it is so unsafe that human life is endangered commits an offence and is liable to a fine.
+- (1) A person who uses or causes or permits to be used in navigation a lighter, barge or similar vessel when, because of - (a) the defective condition of its hull or equipment; - (b) overloading or improper loading; or - (c) undermanning, it is so unsafe that human life is endangered commits an offence and is liable to a fine.